 Create arrows that connect themes containing similar codes.
 In the example above, “publishers” would have an arrow pointing to “characters”, meaning that the former has a say in the latter.
 Black arrows represent positive relationships- i.e. “more of this causes more of that” and conversely; red arrows represent negative relationships- i.e. “more of this causes less of that”.
 If possible, connect the arrow from one embedded code to another.
 Again, this will help to refer to the original piece of data.
 Arrows can be thickened in order to represent multiple arrows.

-Embedded Codes and Arrows in a Conceptual Map
+Embedded Codes and Arrows in Conceptual Map

-Embedded Codes and Arrows in a Conceptual Map
+Embedded Codes and Arrows in Conceptual Map

 At this point, your Conceptual Map will consist of two things: themes and arrows.
 (Later we will add preposition, yay!).
 It may be kind of messy, especially if you are dealing with a complex issue.
 No worries.
 Move the themes around and do some housekeeping, so to speak.
 Conceptual Maps have to be rehashed a few time before they present clear information.
 As you populate and connect your themes, the interrelationships between them will reveal the dynamics of the system under examination.